zebengberg/gaussian-integer-sieve/README.md

 ## Implementation

-With prime generating sieves, we usually work with a *sieve array* A and a set of primes P. For each prime p in P, the sieve proceeds by crossing off multiples of p in the sieve array A. To implement this on a computer, we define an array of booleans indexed by elements of A. The state of each boolean tracks if the element has already been crossed off by some prime p in P.
+With prime generating sieves, we often work with a *sieve array* A and a set of primes P. For each prime p in P, the sieve proceeds by crossing off multiples of p in the sieve array A. To implement this on a computer, we define an array of booleans indexed by elements of A. The state of each boolean tracks if the element has yet been crossed off by some prime p in P.

-Working within the Gaussian integers, our sieve array A is be a 2-dimensional object index by Gaussian integers.
-In native python, this can be achieved with a list of lists.
+Working within the Gaussian integers, our sieve array A is a 2-dimensional object indexed by Gaussian integers.
+In native python, this can be implemented with a list of lists.
 We can also use a 2-dimensional *numpy* array.
-In C++, we can use the built-in array, or vectors, or another class of container.
+In C++, we can use the built-in array, or vector, or another class of container.

 In python 3.7, the boolean `True` takes up 28 bytes of memory storage.
-The vast majority of this is overhead; in theory, a boolean value should only occupy a single bit.
-Even in C++, a single boolean value takes up a full byte of memory space.
+The vast majority of this is overhead; in theory, a boolean value should only occupy a single bit of space.
+Even in C++, a single boolean value requires a full byte of memory.
 One issue involved with storing a boolean value into a smaller storage space is that modern computers do not allow pointers to individual bits in memory.
-In C++, there are various ways around this issue such as a `bitset` object.
+In C++, there are various ways around this issue such as the `bitset` object.

-One way to resolve this issue is to include some of the ideas of the wheel sieve.
-Primes other than 2, 3, and 5 must lie in one of 8 different residue classes 1, 7, 11, 13, 17, 19, 23, 29 mod 30.
+A different way to resolve this issue is to include some of the ideas of the wheel sieve.
+Primes other than 2, 3, and 5 must lie in one of the 8 distinct residue classes 1, 7, 11, 13, 17, 19, 23, 29 mod 30.
 In light of this observation, the wheel sieve reduces both the memory and complexity of sieving by only tracking these 8 distinguished residue classes.
 If implemented carefully, a wheel sieve should not add significant overhead to the actual sieving process.
-Moreover, this approach dovetails nicely with modern computer architecture: a single byte can track the state of 30 consecutive integers from an integer sieve array, allowing for a 30-fold reduction in memory usage.
-Extending the wheel sieve to the Gaussian integers, both the memory and complexity of the sieve can be greatly reduced.
+Moreover, this approach dovetails nicely with modern computer architecture: a single byte can track the state of 30 consecutive integers from an integer sieve array, allowing for a 30-fold reduction in memory usage (in a C++ implementation).
+Extending this wheel sieve to the Gaussian integers, both the memory and complexity of the sieve can be greatly reduced.

 In `simple_sieve.py` and `simple_sieve.cpp`, I use native booleans to track the state of each Gaussian integer in the sieve array.
-This will create significant wasted memory in python (up to 28 * 8 = 224-fold waste) and C++ (8-fold).
-In our donut sieve (TODO: implement this), I use the aforementioned ideas to reduce memory usage.
+This will create significant overhead in both python (up to 28 * 8 = 224-fold waste) and C++ (8-fold).
+In our donut sieve (TODO: implement this), I use the aforementioned ideas to reduce and align the storage requirements of the sieve to modern hardware architecture.

+Results of this repository can be verified with [http://oeis.org/A091134](http://oeis.org/A091134) to check for accuracy.

 ## Simple sieving algorithm